Car Accident LawyerWho Pays for Medical Care after a Car Accident that Wasn't My Fault?

 At-Fault States

-If you are involved in a car accident in an at-fault state, you will usually be responsible for paying your medical bills as you receive them.
+If you are involved in a car accident in an at-fault or tort state, you will usually be responsible for paying your medical bills as you receive them.

 However, some drivers in at-fault states have med-pay coverage.
 Med-pay will pay the medical bills of drivers or passengers involved in a car accident with the insured, up to the insured's med-pay policy limits.